aborondia-mitt/warrior-arena/readme.md

 * Touch up original images and create some new & better looking text/UI/etc.
 * Add new features to make game more interesting \(attack timing maybe?\)

-The incomplete version can be found on netlify [here](https://warrior-arena.netlify.app/).
+The incomplete version can be found live on Netlify [here](https://warrior-arena.netlify.app/).